2018 Club Calendar

 The 62nd Annual Conclave of the TC Motoring Guild and Abingdon Rough Riders will be held October 12-14 in Fish Camp near Yosemite.
 See the October newsletter for information.

 To see photos from previous years and learn about this event’s 60+ year history, visit the Conclave Pages.

 “Halloween Meeting & Pizza Party”

 Our annual Halloween Party will be held at 8:00 PM on Tuesday, October 23 at our usual spot in Studio City.
-There will be entertainment (details TBA) and refreshments.
+Try your hand at our Halloween-themed TC Funkhana and win fabulous prizes!
 Also partake in nominations for the 2018 TCMG Board.

 There will be an informal dinner beforehand at location to be determined.

 Take a tour of Catalina Verdugo Adobe.
 Built in 1828, the adobe is one of the oldest structures in Glendale and home to the “Oak of Peace”.
 Terms of the Mexican army’s surrender to the United States were held on this property under the tree, of which remnants still stand.
 Many consider this location to be the birthplace of California.